taikedz/dedupe/Implementation_notes.md

         * file size
             * if size already existed, check for small hash
             * if small hash matches, check for full hash
-            * if at any stage the entry is not matching, create a new entry with the current stats
+            * if at any stage the entry is not matching, create a new entry with the currently known metadata
     * if a duplicate is found, mark current file and duplicate files with bool

+Other identification modules should otherwise use the `Meta` table (see `Database`, further below).

 # Resolution handling